-The native Chicagoan began her music training on keyboard at age 8 and her vocal training at age 12.
-She earned a B.A. in Music from Barat College (Lake Forest, IL), augmenting her undergraduate vocal training at Northwestern University.
-While attending the University of Illinois for graduate study, she was a member of the Ineluctable Modality, a 12-voice touring chamber ensemble that performed avant-garde “new music” by such contemporary composers as Mauricio Kagel, Morgan Powell and Iannis Xenakis.
-This is also where she enjoyed her first jazz experience as vocalist with the U of I jazz bands.
+The native Chicagoan began her music training on keyboard at age 8 and her vocal training at 12.
+She earned a Bachelor's degree in Music from Barat College (Lake Forest, IL), supplementing her vocal training at Northwestern University.
+While attending the University of Illinois (Champaign-Urbana) for graduate study, she was a member of the Ineluctable Modality, a 12-voice touring chamber ensemble that performed experimental new music by such contemporary composers as Mauricio Kagel, Morgan Powell and Iannis Xenakis.